tatiananantes/skills-workshops/ruby_on_rails/designing_restful_routes/COACH_INSTRUCTIONS.md

 * Do "thumbs" on the [learning objectives](README.md#learning-objectives).

-* Follow the instructions in the readme.
+* Follow the instructions in the README.

 * Do "thumbs" on the [learning objectives](README.md#learning-objectives).

 ## Main (30 minutes)

-* Follow the instructions in the readme.
+* Follow the instructions in the README.

 ## Plenary (15 minutes)